 Who Makes Podcasts, Where Do You Find Them And How Do You Get Them?

 Anybody with a computer and microphone can make a podcast since it is just recored audio that is distributed via the Internet.
 Many podcasts are made by professional journalists and are actually recordings of shows that can be heard on FM or AM radio.
-That said, some podcasts aren’t made by professionals journalists so the production quality of podcast varies considerably.
+That said, some podcasts are not made by professionals journalists so the production quality of podcast varies considerably.
 If you have a niche hobby there’s likely a podcast made by some of your fellow enthusiasts.
 On a whim, I just performed Google searches for philatelist podcast and growing roses podcast and I found podcasts on both topics.
 I also commonly learn about podcasts by talking with friends or by listening to a radio show that I enjoy and they’ll promote their own podcast and other podcasts that they like.

 There are generally three ways to get Podcasts.